All Episodes

 It ends up being the same thing.

-So very clever, you know, basic exploitation of the lack of economic understanding of the American voter.
+It's a very clever, you know, basal exploitation of the lack of economic understanding of the American voter.

 A basic exploitation of the lack of economic understanding of the American voter.